Legaltech roll of honour

 Where we see it, we have also added snarkish, superficial and no doubt thoroughly unjustified shade, in the form of emojis about the products based on their business name, website presentation and proclivity for meaningless buzzwordery.

 If you don’t believe me, you are welcome to click on the now 300 websites we have painstakingly collated.
-In fact, you should.
+You should.
 It is a sobering realisation of how homogenous, quotidian, and basically dreary this sector is.
 There are a few outliers, but broadly the applications all do more or less the same things, with few variations.

-As we get on we are planning to build the list out to feature the types of businesses these websites represent, but for now just clicking on the links will reveal a jaw-dropping amount of homogeneity.
-Lots of frustrated associates at across the big law universe all seem to have had the same idea.
-Who would have thought that legal practitioners would be so conditioned to thinking in exactly the same way as each other?
+As we get on, we plan to build the list to feature the types of businesses these websites represent, but for now, just clicking on the links will reveal a jaw-dropping amount of homogeneity.
+Lots of frustrated associates across the big law universe all seem to have had the same idea.
+Who would have thought that legal practitioners would be so conditioned to think in exactly the same way as each other?

 See also